 Digitalization has caused an exponential increase in the number of financial transactions, as a result of which archaic rule-based systems no longer serve the purpose of catching the bad guys in real-time and ensuring compliance to the AML/CFT regulations.
 These systems need to be extremely precise in the flags they raise, so that they are “effective” and therefore can reduce the probability of false positives- the biggest pain point hampering the “efficiency” of anti-financial crime departments in banks.
 Efficiency can improve only when the investigators are able to focus on the real suspicious cases rather than false positives, which in turn can help improve the effectiveness of the anti-financial crime objectives of the institution.

-Investing in intelligent systems that deploy advanced technologies like AI, RPA, NLP, and enables institutions to be able to run through huge volumes of incoming transaction data in real-time and fish out “truly” suspicious transactions and augment financial crime investigators with the intelligence to analyze them.
+Investing in intelligent systems that deploy advanced technologies like AI, RPA, NLP, Machine Learning and Graph Analytics enables institutions to be able to run through huge volumes of incoming transaction data in real-time and fish out “truly” suspicious transactions and augment financial crime investigators with the intelligence to analyze them.
 In the world of big data, these technologies can empower FIs to achieve much more from their networks.
 The FIs can leverage their network of internal and third-party systems in a hyper-connected world, to retrieve information about the customer, transaction, related accounts, and beneficiaries, feed the information into innovative analytical models, process and analyze them, and thereby ensure effectiveness and efficiency in their anti-financial crime compliance and investigation efforts.
 This opens up the possibility for these institutions to be innovative in the multitude of investigative scenarios and checks they might want to apply on data to nip the bud before it is too late, yet ensure superior customer service and keep lights on.

 Joining the collaboration + innovation bandwagon

 Few banks are already leading the path and testing waters to adopt these advanced analytical technologies as well as collaborate with their peers to combat money laundering and terrorist financing.
 Though quite a lot of them are yet to embark on these projects.
-Reasons could be one or many – lack of resources and expertise on , internal conflicts or resistance to change, build vs buy decisions, etc.
+Reasons could be one or many – lack of resources and expertise on advanced analytical technologies, internal conflicts or resistance to change, build vs buy decisions, etc.